versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 ## Update / upgrade

-The update process is manual at the moment, and actually very simple:

- 1. Get the latest version of VersionPress
- 2. Replace the folder `wp-content/plugins/versionpress` with the new version

-However, not that **some versions might require specific steps** so please always consult the [release notes](../release-notes).
+The update process is manual at the moment and always described in the **release notes** for the new version.
+We generally strive for updatable releases but in some cases, especially during the EAP period, you might need to disable the plugin, remove it and install it fresh.
+Again, [release notes](../release-notes) will tell you what to do.

 ## Uninstallation